 Best Homemade Granola Bars

 4 1/2 cups rolled oats (I like these)

 3/4 cup honey

 Plus add-in goodies if desired: mini chocolate chips, raisins, sunflower seeds, coconut flakes, chopped dried apricots, dried cranberries, other nuts…

 Lightly butter a 9 x 13 pan and preheat the oven to 325 F.

 Combine the butter and honey in a large bowl and mix well.
-(I used my KitchenAid.)
+(I used my trusty KitchenAid mixer and it took just a few seconds.)
 Add all ingredients except the add-ins and mix until combined.
 Stir in the add-ins by hand.

 Press the mixture into the pan.
 It’s a little sticky, so it helps to put a few drops of water on your hands and press the mixture in firmly.